-In January of this year, I became a mom.
-Boy!
-Did that time management knowledge come in handy!
+When I became a mom, boy! did that time management knowledge come in handy!
 I will confess though, there were days where nothing I learned or knew helped.
 I just had to give in to my day and let it take me where it needed to go.
-But, overall, the biggest thing I've learned is to make use of every minute of my day.
+But, overall, the biggest thing I learned is to make use of every minute of my day.
 As many moms out there can relate...I'm not JUST running a business.
 I am first a mom.
 Then, I have a house I need to keep clean and orderly as best as I can.
 Finally, there are other responsibilities like taking the baby in for her shots, getting the groceries, etc. Completing ALL of my tasks for the day requires lots of pre-planning.
 So, here are the top 4 time management tips from the tip jar.
 But the BIG tip from the jar today is...

 TIP 6: Learn how to manage your time and you'll do a lot of what you need to do for your business.